cursoroid/SEHO/README.md

 # SEHO

-SEHO (Self-Hosted) is a self-hosted music server/platform that allows you to build and manage your own music library.
+SEHO is a self-hosted music server/platform that allows you to build and manage your own music library.
 It reads music files from a specified directory, scrapes their metadata, and stores the information in a Redis database, making it easy to access and manage your music collection.

 ## Features